Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 statistic for our purposes is the median, unless there is some justification or reasoning that would indicate that this newly constructed building will be out of the ordinary.
-From here on, we will confine the majority of our analysis to looking at just the median.
+From here on, we will confine the majority of our analysis to looking at the median.

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-5-1.png)

 ## Big Picture: Green vs Non-Green

-Now, as a starting point we can compare the median rent for green buildings vs non-green buildings.
+Now, as a starting point we can compare the median rent for green buildings vs non-green buildings, just as the guru did.

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-6-1.png)